mrKJames/pre_work/readme.md

 Make sure you keep it professional.
 This is how the whole programming world will know you
 - [github](https://github.com/)

+# Choose Your Own Adventure
+- If you have never used the terminal, you should work via [code academy](https://www.codecademy.com/learn/learn-the-command-line).
+Just do the nav lesson and you are done.
+Congrats!

+- Else, you have programming experience and have used the terminal for more than 3 months, read the rest of this document.

 ## Project 0 Terminal Commands

 "A Terminal is your interface to the underlying operating system via a shell, usually bash.
 It is a command line"